roman-milk/roman-milk.github.io/jessicas-change-management.md

+===

- ****** Jessica's Change Management Ch.
-02 ****** byCathartico© Panic was creeping up inside of me as I continued searching.
+Panic was creeping up inside of me as I continued searching.
 After checking every office on the lower floor, I even walked back upstairs to make sure that he wasn't waiting in my office.
 Finally, I gave up.
 Was it all over before it had started?

  I left the building with a queasy feeling.
 Walking out, I almost bumped into my counterpart Ortega who stood next to the entrance door, having a chat while smoking a cigarette.
 Leaning against the wall talking to Ortega was D-Rod, having a cig as well.